-Running away to join cabaret legends The Castanet Club he saw London, Edinburgh and Twin Towns.
+Running away to join cabaret legends, The Castanet Club, he saw London, Edinburgh and Twin Towns.

-Radio ready, the manic mic man started at 2NUR in Newcastle then took his “Radio Stupid” show to 2SER in Sydney.
+Radio ready, the manic mic man started at 2NUR in Newcastle then took his Radio Stupid show to 2SER in Sydney.

-Moved to “Sunday Afternoon Fever” he introduced Australia to Japanese Ska and Mrs Fred Sinatra of Las Vegas.
+On triple j, he moved to Sunday Afternoon Fever, a comedy variety show which introduced Australia to Japanese Ska and Mrs Fred Sinatra of Las Vegas.

-The station was sold and went for that safest possible format known to music, even Ace Of Base were considered “far too edgy” and Maynard moved back to Sydney to begin a career on cable TV after making a pilot TV show “Fist Me TV” on stage at Kinsela’s in Sydney.
-Try getting that through as a “reality” show.
+The station was sold and went for the safest possible format known to music – even Ace Of Base was considered “far too edgy”.
+So Maynard began a career on cable TV, after making a pilot show called Fist Me TV on stage at Kinselas in Sydney.
+Try getting that through as a “reality” show today.

 Maynard came to the attention of Triple J as a member of the Castanet Club cabaret group, and worked for the youth-oriented radio network from the mid 80s to the mid 90s, most famously as host of the flagship Breakfast Show.
 At home on multiple platforms (stage, radio, TV, Foxtel and podcast) and in both public and commercial media outlets, he has assembled a CV of epic diversity.
 Along the way, he released two compilation CDs on the Central Station label: Maynard’s Classics 1995-2000 and Maynard’s Classics 2000-2005.